vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 ---
-title: "Comparing Opening Dialogues: A Short Hike vs. Arranger"
+title: "Comparing Dialogues: A Short Hike vs. Arranger"
 date: 2024-12-25
 tags: ["game writing", "dialogue analysis", "game design"]
 draft: true
 ---

-TEST TEST DRAFT

 One of my favorite games this year was *Arranger*, a tile-based puzzle adventure game.
-I played it on my iPad as I was recovering from a cold and was charmed by the style and excellent puzzle design.
-It was cozy, and a unique game that let me work through it at my own pace.
+I played it on my iPad as I was recovering from a cold and was charmed by its style and excellent puzzle design.

-However, I found myself struggling somehow with the text and dialogue.
+However, I found myself struggling with the text and dialogue.
 My focus would quickly drift, and I struggled to parse the sentences.
-Was it the writing or the presentation?
-Am I just too much of a simpleton?
+Why?

-Let’s compare *Arranger* to another game, *A Short Hike*, which also uses a similar dialogue design.
-I specifically remember being very drawn in by its dialogue.
+Let’s break it down and compare *Arranger* to another game, *A Short Hike*, which uses a similar dialogue design.
+But I remember being very drawn in by *A Short Hike*'s dialogue.

-Discalimer, I'm not a writer, english is my second languge and I've struggled struggled struggled with prose, so here is me trying to understand I had a preference for one over the other.
+**Disclaimer:** I'm not a writer, and English is my second language, so here is me trying to understand why I had a preference for one over the other.
 First, let's start with a high-level look at how the dialogue systems are deployed.

 ---

-## NPC Engagment Design
+## NPC Engagement Design

 *Arranger* uses a traditional adventure game flow for NPC conversations.
 An engagement is commonly force-triggered on approach.
-Once the dialogue is done, the player can chooce to re-engage the NPC for a short affirmation script (usually to remind the player of the goal) that can be re-triggered indefinitly.
+Once the dialogue is done, the player can choose to re-engage the NPC for a short affirmation script (usually to remind the player of the goal) that can be re-triggered indefinitely.

+[Image of flow]

 *A Short Hike* leans into player agency and the toy-box nature of its core design.
 NPC engagement is always player-controlled and (entirely?) optional.

 It also uses a re-engagement design I'm a big fan of.
-On engagement, high-level information is frontloaded with a short script, when the player is released from the conversation, they can choose to re-engage for more narrative details or just move on.
+On engagement, high-level information is frontloaded with a short script.
+When the player is released from the conversation, they can choose to re-engage for more narrative details or just move on.
 The twitchy player can go jump off a rock, and the curious player can get to know the characters more.

+[Another flow]

 ---

 ## The Scripts

-Here's the script for for the first NPC interactions in both game.
+Here's the script for the first NPC interactions in both games.

 #### A Short Hike